AlphaGit/alphas-manifesto-blog/_posts/2015-01-03-faceted-searches-with-mongodb-and-mongoose.md

 mongo-faceted will detect the structure of your schema and add the proper logic to your model.
 Invoking this functionality is just one line: `mongoFacets(modelName, schema)`.

-If you happen to find any issues or limitations, feel free to <a href="https://github.com/AlphaGit/mongo-faceted/issues/new">report an issue</a> on the repository, or submit pull requests (definitely welcome!).
+If you happen to find any issues or limitations, feel free to [report an issue](https://github.com/AlphaGit/mongo-faceted/issues/new) on the repository, or submit pull requests (definitely welcome!).

 ## How it works